todogroup/osposurvey/2019/questions.md

 * Other (please specify)

 12. What are the ways your open source program quantifies success?
 (Check all that apply)
+>LH Note: "Project code quality and Cost savings are new choices in 2019
 * Fewer license violations
 * Faster compliance process
 * Volume of upstream code contributions